aJamDonut/ltc_bugs/README.md

 Public list of all bugs for License To Clone game.

-**Important:** In order to submit then you can either write your feedback in the discord, steam community hub or add it directly here if you create a github account.
+**Important:** In order to submit one then you can either write your feedback in the discord, steam community hub or add it directly here if you create a github account.

 [View All](https://github.com/aJamDonut/ltc_bugs/issues)